 What testing should be done in someone with acute neurological symptoms?

-Persons of any age presenting with acute neurological symptoms/signs should have laboratory investigations to detect a viral cause.
-Screening for enteroviruses will include laboratory testing for EV-D68 as well as other enteroviruses.
+Persons of any age presenting with AFM, or any child less than 15 years of age with AFP, should have laboratory investigations to detect a viral cause.
+Screening for viral pathogens may also be indicated for other neurological presentations where viral infection is on the differential diagnosis.
+Testing should include enterovirus detection, as well as enterovirus molecular serotyping if enterovirus-positive.
 When submitting specimens from patients with neurological presentation, it is important to document the neurological symptoms on the laboratory requisition form, so the appropriate testing can be ordered.
 Specimen collection should include:

 Collect two sets of stool samples - each stool sample is divided into a sterile container for viral testing and a bacterial (Cary-Blair) transport media container for Campylobacter testing.
-The clinician should write “Enterovirus / EV-D68” in the “Test(s) Requested” field of one requisition, and “Campylobacter Testing” in the
+The clinician should write “Enterovirus / Enterovirus Molecular Serotyping” in the “Test(s) Requested” field of one requisition, and “Campylobacter Testing” in the

 “Test(s) Requested” of another requisition.